 COVID-19 RESORT POLICIES

-Ski California Member Resorts plan to operate this season with new health and safety procedures that adhere to the ever changing public health and safety requirements.
+Ski California Member Resorts are operating this season with new health and safety procedures that adhere to the ever changing public health and safety requirements.
 We encourage guests to ‘Know Before You Go’ and review each resort’s COVID-19 policies, which are linked below.

-All Ski California Member Resorts will require face coverings whenever physical distancing cannot be achieved.
-This includes both indoor and outdoor spaces, except when eating or drinking.
+All Ski California Member Resorts require face coverings whenever physical distancing cannot be achieved.
+This includes both outdoor and indoor spaces, such as lift lines and lodges, except when eating or drinking.

 |Resort||Scheduled Opening Day||Advance Ticket Purchase